katsuyoo/LightNet/README.md

 rmsprop: implementation of the RMSProp algorithm.
 select_learning_rate: implementation of the Selective-SGD algorithm that automatically selects the optimal learning rate at the beginning or in the middle of the training.
 sgd: implementation of the stochastic gradient descent algorithm with momentum.
+sgd2: implementation of the second-order stochastic gradient descent algorithm with momentum.

 ####utility functions:
 generate_output_filename: generate output filename based on the current parameter settings.
 im2col_ln: customized im2col function used in the pooling layer.
+sig2col_ln: unroll overlapping signal windows into a matrix, used in the 1d pooling layer.
-pad_data: a padding layer which is used in CNN.
+pad_data*: a padding layer which is used in CNN.
 SwitchProcessor: a switch function between CPU and GPU.